nnethercote/perf-book/src/heap-allocations.md

 data.
 A borrowed value `x` is wrapped with `Cow::Borrowed(x)`, and an owned value `y` is wrapped with `Cow::Owned(y)`. `Cow` also implements the `From<T>` trait for various string, slice, and path types, so you can usually use `into` as well.
+(Or `Cow::from`, which is longer but results in more readable code, because it makes the type clearer.)
 The following example puts all this together.

 [`Cow`]: https://doc.rust-lang.org/std/borrow/enum.Cow.html